Glenn Beck's Responsibility Beat-Down. I'm in.

+I have a secret.
+I am a huge fan of Glenn Beck.
 I don't care if you are a conservative or a liberal, his talk radio show is one of the most common sense programs on the air.
 Good, old-fashioned, small town common sense.

 I listen to him on the way to Pants's school and often find myself just driving around while Goose naps in the backseat and I finish listening to the show in the car.
 And you know I'm not a political wonk.